Pilots have reported issues in US with new Boeing jet

 “With the concerns with the MAX 8 nose down stuff, we both thought it appropriate to bring it to your attention,” the captain wrote.
 “Best guess from me is airspeed fluctuation” due to a brief weather system overwhelming the plane’s automation.

-On another flight, the co-pilot said that seconds after engaging the autopilot, the nose pitched downward and the plane began descending at 1,200 to 1,500 feet per minute.
+On another flight, the co-pilot said that seconds after engaging the autopilot, the nose pitched downward and the plane began descending at 1,200 to 1,500 feet (365 to 460 meters) per minute.
 As in the other flight, the plane’s low-altitude-warning system issued an audio warning.
 The captain disconnected autopilot, and the plane began to climb.

 The pilots talked it over later, “but can’t think of any reason the aircraft would pitch nose down so aggressively,” the co-pilot recounted.